For students who do not want to pursue a four-year degree, there are other educational opportunities to consider.

-Vocational certificates and associate degrees offer different paths to employment and education, but both can help you achieve your goals.
-Which route is best for you depends on personal preference, skill, area of study, and career aspirations.
+Vocational certificates and associate degrees offer different educational paths than a four-year degree, but both can help prepare you for a rewarding career.
+Which route is best for you depends on your personal preferences and career aspirations.

-This guide is designed to help aspiring professionals explore the differences between vocational certificates and associate degrees.
-It also answers common questions and discusses learning objectives, employment outcomes, and earning potential.
+This guide is designed to help you explore the differences between vocational certificates and associate degrees.
+We'll also answer common questions about these modalities, and discuss learning objectives, employment outcomes, and earning potential students can expect at each type of program.

 What Is a Vocational Certificate?